jagrvargen/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12. 12-fizzbuzz.py - A function that prints the numbers from 1 to 100 separated by a space.
 If the number is a multiple of 3, Fizz is printed, for multiples of 5, Buzz, and for multiples of both 3 and 5, FizzBuzz.

 13. 13-insert_number.c - A function that inserts a number into a sorted singly linked list.

+14. 100-print_tebahpla.py - Prints the alphabet in reverse order, alternating lowercase and uppercase.